hclhkbu/dlbench/README.md

 ### Add new tools
 Follow the instructions in *tools/Readsme.md* preparing the running scripts and netowrk configurations.
 Note that training data should be put in **$HOME/data/** so that we can test new tools in our machines and update benchmarking results to our website.

+### Update log
+May 24, 2017:
+- Updated the scripts for mxnet, previous scripts are still preserved in tools/mxnet/mxnet0.7
+- Updated benchmark.py and the format of config files.
+Now you only need to specify the device id (-1 for CPU; 0,1,2,3 for GPU) and device count (number of cores to use)  in the config file.
+An example called test.config can be found in configs/
+- yaroslavvb helped improve the performance of CNTK CIFAR by keeping variables on CPU.
+Thank you!
+- tfboyd optimized the scripts for tensorflow by changing the image processing place to CPU and some other tweaks making tensorflow run faster then before.
+Thank you!

+-